rlauer6/App-FargateStack/README-HACKING.md

 me some Fargate!
 If you need a reminder why checkout the white papers on the official [`App::FargateStack` website](https://app-fargatestack.tbcdevelopmentgroup.com).

-This README will help you install all of the dependencies in order to run and build `App-FargateStack`...but there is an easier way!
+> This README will help you install all of the dependencies in order to run and build `App-FargateStack`...but there is an easier way!
 If you want to get a **ready-to-go** environment, pull `app-fargatestack-dev` from DockerHub.

 ```
 docker run --rm -it app-fargatestack-dev
 ```

-This will put you a Debian based container with the project already cloned.
-The the `dev` branch is checked out and updated.
+This will put you in a Debian based container with the project already cloned.
+The `dev` branch is already checked out and updated.
 To test it
 out:

 ```